 Meetup related is an article by Johann Romefort on 16 tips to organise the best tech meetups.

 If you organise a meetup or want to give suggestions to a local meetup then we start with tech talks below.

-Then following up with social formats (having a drink), last minute formats (when a speaker fails to show) and unusual formats (everything else).
+Then following up with social formats (having a drink), last minute formats (when a speaker fails to show), unusual formats (everything else) and more unusual formats.
 Lastly we'll also cover ways to find speakers.